Coleridge-Initiative/big-data-and-social-science/docs/13-ChapterWorkbooks.md

 workbook also explains how to pull data from a database into a dataframe in Python and continues by exploring the imported data using the `numpy` and `pandas` packages, as well as `matplotlib` and `seaborn` for visualizations.
 In this workbook, you will learn how to:

 - Connect to and query a database through Python,

--   Explore aggregate statistics in Python.
+- Explore aggregate statistics in Python,

-- Create basic visualizations in Python
+- Create basic visualizations in Python.

 ### APIs